Skip to main content

 Year 1

-• History in the Making is Royal Holloway's first year foundation History module.
-This module covers the broad sweep from antiquity to the modern day, but it is not intended to provide a straightforward narrative.
-Instead, this module introduces our first-year students to an array of different topics and themes - from the rise of Christianity to the rise of modern nation states - that they will encounter throughout their degree.
-How have historians discussed themes like Renaissance, Revolution or Gender?
-What kinds of sources have they used?
-How do such ideas influence our understanding of historical change?
-And how has this shaped public debate and public history beyond the academy?
-Although titled “History in the Making”, this module might easily have been called “Historians in the Making”, providing our students with the skills, methods and critical approach to the past that will prove essential to successfully completing a university History degree.
+• History in the Making is Royal Holloway’s first year foundation History module.
+This module covers the broad sweep of human history, but it is not intended to provide a straightforward narrative from the ancient to the modern world.
+Instead, this module seeks to introduce our first-year students to an array of different topics and themes - from the rise of Christianity to the rise of modern nation states - that they will encounter again in the Gateway, Survey, Further and Special Subjects that they take during their degree.
+How have historians discussed themes like Revolution or Gender?
+What kinds of sources have they used to do so?
+These, and many other thought-provoking questions, are interrogated over the two terms of this module and explored from a global, rather than a simply “Western,” perspective.
+In moving forwards chronologically, this module also contemplates how our very understanding of what history is and what history is for has evolved.
+Finally, History in the Making encourages students to think about the practice and use of history beyond the academy, about how the wider public has engaged with, manipulated and consumed the past.
+This ‘public history’ dimension is present in a number of lectures across both terms and all students have the opportunity to explore these issues themselves in the group poster project and presentation.
+Although titled “History in the Making”, this module might easily have been called “Historians in the Making”, providing our students with the skills, methods and critical approach to the past that prove essential to successfully completing a university History degree.

 • Knowledge is often thought to be the highest achievement of rational creatures, the thing that distinguishes us from other animals and is the basis of our ability to predict and control our environment.
 Beginning with the most Platonic of questions—‘what is knowledge?’—this course introduces you to basic topics in contemporary epistemology.
 Among the questions it goes on to address are: why is knowledge valuable?; how do we acquire knowledge and how do we pass it on to others?; how do we become better knowers?; is there such a thing as collective knowledge?; do animals have knowledge?; is there such a thing as knowledge at all?